 CMC Clients in the UK can choose from 3 types of accounts.
 These are CFD Account for retails traders, CFD Account for professional traders and spread betting account.

-Note* The FCA ban on crypto assets prohibits CMC Markets to offer crypto CFD products to UK retail traders starting from April 2021.
+Note* The FCA ban on crypto-assets prohibits CMC Markets to offer crypto CFD products to UK retail traders starting from August 2021.

 Below compares the leverage differences for each account